isheglov/co2-sensor-script/README.md

 ## Contact

-If you have any questions or issues, feel free to open an issue in the repository or contact me directly
+If you have any questions or issues, feel free to open an issue in the repository or contact me directly.